goreleaser/goreleaser/www/content/environment.md

   gitea_token: ~/.path/to/my/gitea_token
 ```

-**IMPORTANT**: you can define both env files, but the release process will fail
+**IMPORTANT**: you can define multiple env files, but the release process will fail
-because both tokens are defined.
+because multiple tokens are defined.
 Use only one.

 ## GitHub Enterprise